-If you need any clarification regarding the accuracy or fairness of this document, it should be addressed to the Director of Student Recruitment and Admissions, who will investigate the matter and reply, in writing, within 28 days of receiving the letter.
+If you need any clarification regarding the accuracy or fairness of this document, it should be addressed to the Director of Undergraduate Admissions & Outreach, who will investigate the matter and reply, in writing, within 28 days of receiving the letter.

 Version: May 2017